-To do this, they often look at ESG principles as they decide where they feel comfortable investing.
-ESG-based investments are currently believed to have passed the $20 trillion (!!!) mark, so being a good corporate citizen is about more than “just” doing good in the world today — it’s also excellent business.
+To do this, they often look at the key environmental, social, and governance (ESG) principles as they decide where they feel comfortable investing.
+ESG-based investments are currently believed to have passed the $20 trillion (!!!) mark, so being a good corporate citizen is about more than “just” doing good in the world today.
+It’s also an excellent business.

 What Are ESG Principles?

 ESG principles — in which the all-important three letters stand for “environmental”, “social”, and “governance” — are, at their very core, a set of guidelines that anyone with any stake at all in a particular company can use to assess how well that business is performing in terms of corporate social responsibility.

 Together, these guidelines cover all the most important areas in which a company can contribute to the wider world, positively or negatively, and hold itself accountable to all stakeholders.